 For Example: If a diver is 11, but will turn 12 by December 31st, that diver will be in 12 age group.
 Most times age groups are combined at meets (e.g. 9 and under, 10-11, 12-13, 14-15, and 16-18).

 600 Arm stand

 Each ½ rotations or twist is given a 1:

-Then number of somersaults, then number of twists:
+- Then number of somersaults, followed by the number of twists.